godalming123/common-assembly/readme.md

 # Code style for the go code in this repo

 - If you have more than 4 levels of indentation, then you need to refactor your code
-- Lines cannot be longer than 100 charecters
+- Lines cannot be longer than 80 charecters
+- Function calls can be formatted in three ways:
+  - If the resulting line is <=80 charecters long, the function call is put on one line
+  - If the resulting lines are <= 80 charecters long, and there are only 2 lines, the function call can be hard-wrapped by it's arguments
+  - Otherwise, each argument in the function call is given it's own line

 # Stargazers over time